Latest News

 Since her appointment as Fed governor in 2018, she has been consistently one of the most hawkish members on the Federal Open Market Committee.

 The move came after Governor Christopher Waller said on Friday that a rate reduction next month was on the table.
 Waller is one of the FOMC’s most dovish members.
 This is not surprising.
-But traders and investors should take note if a FOMC hawk such as Bowman now sings from the same hymnal.
+Traders and investors should take note if a FOMC hawk such as Bowman now sings from the same hymnal.

-Cynics might question the timing of Bowman’s apparent 180-degree turnaround, which comes just as Trump intensifies his attacks against Fed Chair Jerome Powell over not reducing interest rates.
+Cynics might question the timing of Bowman’s apparent 180-degree turnaround, which comes just as Trump intensifies his attacks against Fed Chair Jerome Powell over not cutting interest rates.
 There's no evidence that political pressure was at work.

 The price of crude oil did not increase on an annual basis following Israel's initial strike against Iran on June 13.
 Oil prices have been falling since January and are down by 20% on a year-over-year basis.
 It's not energy prices that are causing inflation to be sticky.